malaise/ada/README.txt

 repository packages) and tasks (simple task examples).

-They all depend on C and Reposit and are independant from the others (except Mcd&Pipe -> Fifos -> Dictio).
+They all depend on C and Reposit and are independant from the others (except Pipe -> Fifos -> Dictio).

-The more usefull are Agite, Alook, Astub, Asubst, Lsadeps, Mcd, Udp_Spy and Xml_Checker.
+The more usefull are Agite, Alook, Als, Asubst, Lsadeps, Mcd, Udp_Spy and Xml_Checker.

+The games are G, Lem, Mmind, Nimmari and Sokoban.

 Here is the full list and description: